damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 > I didn't see it mentioned but what are your plans for the network strategy.
 Are you planning to run dual-stack IPv4/IPv6 ?
 IPv4 only?
 Internal IPv6 only with NAT64 to the public stuff?
 Hopefully IPv6 shows up somewhere in the stack.
 It's sad to see big players not using it yet. *[tomschlick - Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153922)*

 > Don't fall into the trap of extending VLANs everywhere.
 You should definitely be routing (not switching) between different routers.
+>
-"Should we have a separate network for Ceph traffic?"
+> "Should we have a separate network for Ceph traffic?"
 Yes, if you want your Ceph cluster to remain usable during rebuilds.
 Ceph will peg the internal network during any sort of rebuild event. *[devicenull - Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153339)*

 ## What did the Community Have to Say About Ceph?

 > I lead a technical operations team that moved our infrastructure from public cloud (~400 instances) to private cloud (~55 physical servers) and finally, to Kubernetes (6 physical servers).
 We actually run a mix of Kubernetes and OpenStack, putting apps and services in Kubernetes and all data storage in OpenStack.
 I've done extensive testing with Ceph and while it adds flexibility, you're not going to be able to touch the I/O performance of bare metal local disks for database use.
 For storage, I like to keep it simple.
 I rely on the Linux OS running on standard tried-and-true filesystems (ext4 and ZFS) and build redundancy at the software layer. *[Chris - GitLab blog: Proposed server purchase](https://about.gitlab.com/2016/12/11/proposed-server-purchase-for-gitlab-com/#comment-3047381500)*

 > We had disastrous experiences with Ceph and Gluster on bare metal.
 I think this says more about the immaturity (and difficulty) of distributed file systems than the cloud per se. *__[codinghorror - Hacker News: Going bare metal](https://news.ycombinator.com/item?id=12940042)__*

-> *"We are attempting to build a fault-tolerant and performant CephFS cluster"* Ohhh boy.
-I hope this works, and look forward to hearing updates. *[dimino - Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153322)*

 <div style="font-size: 38px; line-height: 1.2; margin: 45px 0 55px; font-style: italic;">
 I'm getting the same feeling I get when I'm watching those "Hold my beer and watch this... " videos – mritun